 Once you've found the photographer whose work you love, what should you ask?
-Here I'm sharing the questions which answers will be really useful while making the booking decision.
-Also, I'm sharing my own responses to each one, so you can know me a little bit better. 🙂
+Here I'm sharing the questions which answers will be useful while making the booking decision.
+Also, I'm sharing my responses to each one, so you can know me a little bit better. 🙂

-1. Do you run a business legally?
+Do you run a business legally?

-We can't expect a person without a driving permit, to behave and follow the traffic rules.
-That same way, no matter the experience of a wedding vendor, there's no excuse to make business with an entity or person who doesn't have their governmental diligences up-to-date.
+We can't expect a person without a driving permit to behave and follow the traffic rules.
+That same way, no matter the experience of a wedding vendor, there's no excuse to do business with an entity or person who doesn't have their governmental diligence up-to-date.